 you leave extra space after sentences, you must add control sequences to

 fix the bugs.
 But why bother?
-Use \frenchspacing and the
+Use \frenchspacing

 bugs vanish.

-(\frenchspacing should be the default, but many of Knuth’s
+should be the default, but many of Knuth’s

 typographic choices are odd.)